Old Market, Bristol: History

 In 1768, Lawford's Gate was demolished which allowed the extension of the Castle Street – Old Market Street axis into West Street.
 Old Market became home to a widening range of trades.
-The well-off built town house in Old Market Street and West Street.
-While in the side streets leading off to either side the artisans crowded in.
+The well-off built town houses in Old Market Street and West Street, while in the side streets leading off to either side the artisans crowded in.

 By the end of the 19th century, market trading was becoming increasingly difficult due to the increase in wheeled traffic.
 Old Market became an important tram terminus, serving areas to the east, north-west and south of the city.
 By now it was also a well-established shopping street, connecting seamlessly with Castle Street.

-Parts of the area were affected by slum clearance programmes in the 1930s, but it was the severance caused by the destruction of Castle Street together with the building of Temple Way Underpass (which obliterated the western end of Old Market Street) and a proposed road widening scheme that sent the area into near-terminal decline.
+Parts of the area were affected by slum clearance programmes in the 1930s, but it was the severance caused by the destruction of Castle Street together with the building of Temple Way underpass (which obliterated the western end of Old Market Street) and a proposed road widening scheme that sent the area into near-terminal decline.
 Some businesses relocated to Broadmead while others closed.
 Large parts of the area were zoned for redevelopment, and the area was severely blighted.

-In the 1970s, the value of what remained started to gain recognition, and in 1979 the area was declared a Conservation Area.
+In the 1970s, the value of what remained started to gain recognition, and in 1979 the area was declared a conservation area.
 Since then many of its at-risk buildings have been restored, and a more sensitive approach to development has done much to improve the area.